laurent-martin/aspera-hsts-operations/README.md

 > **Note:** Optional, but removes some warnings.

 As Aspera uses SSH by default, a protection is provided with a secure shell: `aspshell`.
-This shell can be declared as legitimate shell to avoid warning messages (optinal):
+This shell can be declared as legitimate shell to avoid warning messages (optional):

 ```bash
 grep -qxF '/bin/aspshell' /etc/shells || (echo '/bin/aspshell' >> /etc/shells)